aleaguilar01/lotide/README.md

 * `function14(letterPositions)`: Function that taken an string and returns an object with arrays of the positions of each letter.
 * `function15(takeUntil)`: Function that takes in an array and returns the values of the array until it founds the condition stablished.
 * `function16(without)`: Function that takes in an array and returns the values of the array until
+* `function16(map)`: Function that takes in an array and returns another array after passing a callback to each item.